 Service to Patrons who are Unable to Read

 Those who are unable to read due to physical impairment can get direct service from the Wisconsin Talking Book and Braille Library.
-Volunteer Coordinator Myrna Paulson also works with the Talking Book Library and can let you preview the digital player.
-Call to make an appointment with her at 608.789.7125.
+Contact Mary Dunn if you would like to preview the digital player.
+Call to make an appointment with her at 608.789.7145.

 Help During your Library Visit

 We make the library as accessible to as many people as possible.

 - Automatic entry and restroom doors at Main

 - A collection of fiction and non-fiction large-print books at all locations

 - Wheelchairs and walkers available at Main, North, and South